Crypto-Link-Payments/crypto-link/docs/README.md

 !fees
 ```

-## Crypto Link commands for staff
+## Bot management commands
-There are as well numerous commands availabale to operate with the Crypto Link's backend system and were
-designed to be accessed only for members of the Crypto Link staff.
-Commands can be viewed [here](SYSTEMMANAGEMENT.md)
+Crypto Link has as well integrated command for management which are locked for Crypto Link Staff.
+Commands are broken down into three specific areas:

+- Bot basic administration commands
+- Hot wallet queries
-## Hot wallet commands for Crypto Link Staff
+- Management of fees and limits for Crypto Link

-in order to make quick checks of the hot wallet commands such as balance, memo queries and transaction ID queries
-have been implemented
-Command list can be access [here](HOTWALLETCOMMANDS.md)
+More on commands and their showcase can be viewed [here](CRYPTOLINKSTAFF.md)

 ## Additional and Specific Material
 - [Available Cryptocurrencies and fees on Crypto Link System](COINLIMITS.md)